rsreds/git-good/01-rebase.md

 ## Clean the history of `display`

-The first excercise is to clean up the history of the `display` branch to prepare it for the merge.
+The first exercise is to clean up the history of the `display` branch to prepare it for the merge.

 The branch contains multiple commits.
 You can list all and only the commits in display with a single command.